zyedidia/micro/runtime/help/commands.md

 * `tabswitch tab`: This command will switch to the specified tab.
 The `tab` can either be a tab number, or a name of a tab.

+* `textfilter sh-command`: filters the current selection through a shell command as standard input and replaces the selection with the stdout of the shell command.
+   For example, to sort a list of numbers, first select them, and then execute `> textfilter sort -n`.

 * `log`: opens a log of all messages and debug statements.